jtdaugherty/mathblog/README.md

     Posted by $post_authors; separator=", "$

- - `$tex_macros$`
+ - `$post.tex_macros$`

-    The combined TeX macros string as found in all of the #tex-macros code blocks in the document.
+    The combined TeX macros string as found in all of the #tex-macros code blocks in the post.
 See the section on TeX macros for how to use this properly.

 These placeholders are supported in the page template: